 Choosing the right technology and developing an experience that offers the very best shopping journey possible is key, along with getting to know your customers and establishing a strategy that allows you to connect on a one-to-one level.

 4) Sustainability and the modern shopper

 We are more environmentally aware than ever and so are looking to commit to brands that are not only greener and more sustainable but are also socially aware.
 Brands that lift the cloud on how they conduct business from sourcing of products to their environmental and social impact will inherently generate more support.
-Develop a clear brand purpose to give your D2C marketing an edge, offering customers something they can buy into beyond just products.
-After all, transparency breeds trust, and customers are quick to buy from brands they trust.
+Develop a clear brand purpose to give your D2C marketing an edge in the customer acquisition stage, offering potential customers something they can buy into beyond just products.
+After all, transparency breeds customer loyalty through trust, as customers are quick to buy from brands they trust.

 5) Personalize your shopping experience

 To be successful, open up your treasure trove of customer data, starting with first-party data captured directly from your customer and that you own.
 You can then use this to drive personalized customer experiences.

 One approach to personalization is AI-powered recommendations based on customers' interests and website behavior.
 Collecting and using customer data wisely can help make up for a lack of in-person contact common for many brands.